-- Biography of the playwright - Production history of the play - Samples of reviews from previous productions - Historical research that furthers an understanding of the time period of the play and answers questions that arise in the script.
-(Images and text) - Sociological and psychological research that furthers an understanding of the time period of the play and answers questions that arise in the script.
-(Images and text) - Other research that furthers an understanding of the time period of the play and answers questions that arise in the script.
-(Images and text) - Other interesting information you discover in your research about the play (actors who have performed the roles, designers, directors, films, "stories", etc.) - Analysis of the play including the central conflict of the story, identification of protagonist and antagonist, identification of the catastrophe, climax and inciting incident, character analysis of the major roles. - ✤ Work Cited page - Bibliography page of related materials and suggested further readings
+- ❖ Analysis of the play including the central conflict of the story, identification of protagonist and antagonist, identification of the stasis and intrusion and the highest point of dramatic action (end of the play) - Character analysis of the major roles. - ❖ Biography of the playwright - Production history of the play - Samples of reviews from previous productions - ❖ Historical research that furthers an understanding of the time period of the play and answers questions that arise in the script.

+- Sociological and psychological research that furthers an understanding of the time period of the play and answers questions that arise in the script. - ❖ Other research that furthers an understanding of the time period of the play and answers questions that arise in the script. - Other interesting information you discover in your research about the play (actors who have performed the roles, designers, directors, films, "stories", etc.) - Work Cited page - ❖ Bibliography page of related materials and suggested further readings

 You will prepare questions for the class after your presentation.
-(See next page for Questions guidelines.)
+(See below for Questions guidelines.)